 According to the BLS, there were approximately 32,060 chemical engineers employed across various fields in May 2018.
 BLS reports show that the highest levels of employment in this field were for architectural services, chemical manufacturing, and scientific research and development.

 With a Ph.D. in chemical engineering, employment options can be found at research firms, in the manufacturing industry, and in academia.
 Positions available to doctoral graduates include:

 - Nanotechnology engineer

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) anticipated a -35% decline in manufacturing jobs in the semiconductor industry from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) anticipated a 35% decline in manufacturing jobs in the semiconductor industry from 2014-2024.
 The reduction of available jobs was expected to result from a rise in automated manufacturing.
-However, the BLS anticipated a 3% growth in computer hardware engineering jobs, though a decline in employment in the manufacturing industry as a whole is a deterrent in job creation.
+However, the BLS anticipated a 6% growth in computer hardware engineering jobs from 2018 to 2028, though a decline in employment in the manufacturing industry as a whole is a deterrent in job creation.

 Graduates can complete either a master's or doctorate in chemical or electrical engineering to train in semiconductor engineering.
 Career options include professor, researcher or engineer.